Cluster migration can be done in different ways depending on requirements and plans.

 This option works for migration between shared and dedicated instances.

-Automated backups are performed every day on all dedicated plans (pg_dump).
+Automated backups are performed every day on all paid plans (pg_dump).
 These are all accessible to you from the ElephantSQL control panel for 30 days.

-For shared plans, you need to initiate the backup.
+For free plans, you need to initiate the backup.

 All backups are compressed with lzop.
 To restore the data you can